Nutritional Needs of Adolescents: What to Eat

 Vitamin D

-Both calcium and vitamin D are required for bone health and growth.
+Both calcium and vitamin D are required for bone development and growth.

-While vitamin D requirements are the same for teens and adults, absorption is enhanced during puberty to support significant bone growth.
+While vitamin D requirements are the same for teens and adults, the absorption of vitamin D is greater during puberty to support significant bone growth.

 For 9-18 years, the vitamin D RDA is 15 mcg (600 IU) per day.